pfwd/cv/index.md

 Building mobile apps in Javascript for use on Android and iPhone devices.

-Helping the web team upgrade projects to Symfony 3
+Helping the web team upgrade Symfony projects

-Daily technology used: JavaScript (AlloyJs) and PHP (Symfony) Android apps that I helped build can be found on the [Google Play store](https://play.google.com/store/apps/developer?id=Agrantec+Ltd)
+Daily technology used: JavaScript (AlloyJs) and PHP (Symfony)

 ### 2012 - 2016 | Senior PHP Developer at Agrantec
 Remote Position.
 Self-motivated working at home but within a remote team.
 Using Slack, Skype, Jira, Trello and Google Hangouts as collaboration tools.
 Mobile Development using Appcelerator